AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 The rules for DMARC are not changing, which means that unless configured to prevent it, a DMARC record on the parent domain (adobe.com as example) will be inherited and cover any subdomain (such as email.adobe.com).
 You do not need different DMARC records for your subdomains, unless you want or need to add them for a variety of business reasons.

-DMARC is fully supported in Adobe currently but is not required.
+Configuration of DMARC TXT records is currently fully supported in Adobe for Campaign and AJO but is not required.
 Use any free DMARC checker to see if you have DMARC setup for your subdomains, and if you do not, talk to your Adobe support team to see how best to go about getting that setup.

 You can also find more information about DMARC and how to implement it [here](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/technotes/implement-dmarc.html){target="_blank"} for Adobe Campaign, [here](https://experienceleague.adobe.com/docs/journey-optimizer/using/reporting/deliverability/dmarc-record-update.html?lang=en){target="_blank"} for AJO, or [here](https://experienceleague.adobe.com/docs/marketo/using/getting-started-with-marketo/setup/configure-protocols-for-marketo.html){target="_blank"} for Marketo Engage.